nus-cs2103-AY2122S1/ip/docs/README.md

 **Example usage (with and without optional arguments):**

-`list` - Standard list command (no arguments)
+`list` - List all items (no arguments)

 `list /date DD/MM/YYYY` - Search for tasks at date

-`list /name taskname` - Search for tasks with name
+`list /name taskname` - Search for tasks that contains name

 Arguments can be stacked, order of arguments does not matter.

-`list /name taskname /date DD/MM/YYYY` - Search for tasks with specified name AND date
+`list /name taskname /date DD/MM/YYYY` - Search for tasks that contains specified name AND date

 * `DD/MM/YYYY` - Date and month can be 1-2 digits long